Xylø

 Xylø (stylised in all caps) is the alias of American singer-songwriter Paige Duddy.
 From 2015 to 2018, Xylø was a musical duo that consisted of Duddy and her brother Chase.
 Since 2018, Duddy has embarked on a solo career and has continued to release her new music under the Xylø moniker.

 As a duo, Xylø was best known for the debut single, "America", which was self-released in February 2015 and saw commercial success online through digital outlets such as NoiseTrade.
 The single's success resulted in Xylø securing a record deal with Sony Music Entertainment.

 Following the departure of Chase in 2018, Paige continued to release new music under the moniker.
 The releases included four EPs: Pretty Sad, Yes and No, The Ganglands of My Heart and Outsiders Club.
 All were released under independent label Pretty Records.
 The title track from Yes & No is her most successful song on Spotify to date, garnering almost 30 million streams as of December 2021.

+Since 2024, Paige has been the lead vocalist and songwriter, for the band Sunday (1994) with guitarist and co-songwriter Lee Newell and anonymous drummer Puma.

 Background

 Paige Duddy is the granddaughter of late jazz drummer Joe Porcaro, and niece of three members of Toto.

-Duddy is a supporter of the English football team Queens Park Rangers.